 Cast from gesso, these trims can be glued flat to the cabinet, or dampened slightly and shaped gently over curves.
 Dried gesso is very strong, and makes up the 'carved' sections of most picture frame moldings.
 We plan to use our trims on the cabinet leg fronts, the door handle, and the upper cabinet trim.
 We've experimented by cutting the gesso cast into different sections to see which pieces can be best fitted on the cabinet.Continue to 9 of 18 below.

 Using a Simple Mold to Make Gesso Trims

 Gesso will dry to a slightly flexible trim which can be easily removed from a silicone mold.
-To form my trims, I use a glue spreader to fill the mold with a layer of gesso carefully laying the gesso in to all part so the mold and tapping it lightly so bubbles will rise to the surface and not get trapped in the mold.
+To form our trims, We use a glue spreader to fill the mold with a layer of gesso carefully laying the gesso into all the parts of the mold and tapping it lightly so bubbles will rise to the surface and not get trapped in the mold.

 Gesso shrinks as it dries.
-On the left of the photo you can see the dried layer of gesso, while on the right side a second layer of gesso has been placed in the mold to strengthen it.
-Carefully build up two or three layers of gesso, leaving adequate time for each layer to dry thoroughly in the mold.
+On the left of the photo, you can see the dried layer of gesso, while on the right side the second layer of gesso has been placed in the mold to strengthen it.
+Carefully build up to two or three layers of gesso, leaving adequate time for each layer to dry thoroughly in the mold.
 Two to three layers of gesso should be fine.

 When the gesso is dry, carefully peel the shape out of the mold and used curved scissors and or dental tools to clean out any open areas or edges.Continue to 10 of 18 below.